zirkelc/lambdalet/README.md

 -   **OpenGraph Metadata**: Extract OpenGraph metadata from the page and save it as properties on the Notion page.
 -   **AI Summaries**: Create an AI-generated summary of the page's content.
 -   **Pre-Bookmark Editing**: Allow editing content before saving it to the database.
--   **CSP Fallback**: Check the CSP headers and use `window.open` with only the URL as fallback if all other methods are blocked.
 -   **Step Functions**: Split the processing Lambda into a StepFunction state machine and use the Bedrock integration to extract the main content.
 -   **Additional Integrations**: Add support for other applications like Obsidian or Roam Research.